Last updated April 7, 2015. Replaces the June 18, 2014 version in its entirety.

 1.1 Choice of Law.
 If you reside in North America, your relationship is with Adobe Systems Incorporated, a United States company, and the Services and Software are governed by the law of California, U.S.A.
 If you reside outside of North America, your relationship is with Adobe Systems Software Ireland Limited, and the Services and Software are governed by the law of Ireland.
-You may have additional rights under the law.
-We do not seek to limit those rights to the extent prohibited by law.
+For customers in Australia, Adobe Systems Software Ireland Limited is acting as an authorized agent of Adobe Australia Trading Pty Ltd. and is entering into this contract in its capacity as agent for Adobe Australia Trading Pty Ltd. You may have additional rights under the law.
+We do not seek to limit those rights where it is prohibited by law.

 1.2 Eligibility.
 You may only use the Services if you are (a) over 13 years old and (b) allowed by law to enter into a binding contract.

 1.4 Availability.
 Pages describing the Services are accessible worldwide but this does not mean all Services or service features are available in your country, or that user-generated content available via the Services is legal in your country.
 We may block access to certain Services (or certain service features or content) in certain countries.
 It is your responsibility to make sure your use of the Services is legal where you use them.
 Services are not available in all languages.

 1.5 Additional Terms.
 Some Services or Software are also subject to the additional terms below (the “Additional Terms”).
 Any content that we provide to you (such as Software, SDK, samples, etc.) are licensed, not sold, to you, and may be subject to Additional Terms.
 New Additional Terms may be added from time to time.

 1.6 Order of Precedence.
 If there is any conflict between the terms in this Agreement and the Additional Terms, then the Additional Terms govern in relation to that Service or Software.